 Please visit http://sourceforge.net/p/pyrx/tickets, click on Log In (if you have SourceForge account) or Join (if you don't have SourceForge account) and Create Ticket.
-Please provides steps required to reproduce the bug and attach all the input files needed.
+Please provide information about your Operating System, PyRx version, steps required to reproduce the bug and attach all input files needed.
 Also, take a screen capture and attach it as well; sometimes it's simpler to show someone what's on your screen than it is to explain it.

 Bug Bounty: We offer $20 or more refunds for all original bug reports that are not listed under Known Issues.
 The exact amount depends on the severity of the bug and the percentage of impacted users.